publicarray/Real-time-CRUD/README.md

 ### How to Create a certificate (used for https)

-Up-to-date information on certificate creation can he found here: https://www.feistyduck.com/library/openssl-cookbook/online/ch-openssl.html
+Information on certificate creation can he found here: https://www.feistyduck.com/library/openssl-cookbook/online/ch-openssl.html

 #### Self-signed certificate